by Super Admin 10 February, 2024 0 Comment Focused Operations

 The Bottom Line

-The impact of burnout can have long lasting effects on both the employee and the organization.
-As the world slowly reopens and many return to work, you can escape the busy trap that leads to increased stress and employee turnover by practicing focused leadership.
+The impact of burnout can have long lasting effects on both the entrepreneur and the organization.
+As the world slowly reopens and many return to work, you can escape the busy trap that leads to increased stress and entrepreneur turnover by practicing focused leadership.